- Let the internet save help the earth's poor.

 "It is worrying that the 400.000 inhabitants of Luxembourg have better internet access than the 800 million inhabitants of Africa,"

-The goal is still to achieve the UN's Millennium Development Goals on Poverty, namely to connect all the world's villages to the Internet by 2015.
-According to the United Nations International Telecommunication Association (ITU), at least 800.000 villages in the world – several of them in Burkina Faso, holding elections this week – to remember . . .
+The goal is still to reach the UN's Millennium Development Goals on Poverty, namely to connect all the world's villages to the Internet by 2015.
+According to the United Nations International Telecommunication Association (ITU), at least 800.000 villages in the world – several of them in Burkina Faso, holding elections this week – to come online over the next decade.
+This will cost just over one billion dollars, about one percent of the annual investment in mobile technology.